mvolkmann/blog/src/meteor.md

 1. Replace the call to `getTasks()` in `client/App.svelte` with `$tasks`.

+   This is a reference to a Svelte store that is kept in sync with the MongoDB "tasks" collection.
-   The UI will no longer display any tasks because tasks are being retrieved from MongoDB and it does not currently contain any tasks.
+   The UI will no longer display any tasks because this collection does not currently contain any tasks.

 1. Insert some tasks using the MongoDB console by entering the following: